Rather than demolish it, New York took an old elevated railway and transformed into an urban green space, the High Line.

 Abu Dhabi, the airport, and planned beach communities along the Persian Gulf.

-for Public Spaces - A welcome addition to the cyber landscape, this non-profit
+for Public Spaces - This non-profit

 group offers technical assistance, education, and research through programs that